Speak to an expert

 Can I have the heat pump further down the garden?

 This is possible however there is additional cost involved with dual core pipes and additional cable runs.
 Speak to the sales team or designers if you wish to discuss this option.
-Please note we do not do any groundworks so digging trenches and refilling will need to be completed by your builder and would need to be all open and ready for our installation day.
-Any delay to this not being ready and holding up the installers may incur additional charges.
-We wish to avoid this by ensuring any pre condition works required before installation day are all noted in your design documents.
+Please note that we do not handle any groundworks.
+Your builder will need to dig trenches and refill them.
+Everything must be open and ready for our installation day.

 What are we responsible for and what we are not?